A basic understanding of puppy development will make raising your puppy a whole lot easier.

 Take a look at some puppies being born and you'll see exactly what I mean...

-Puppies are born with their eyes and ears firmly closed and without any teeth.
-Although you won't see much external activity in a puppy during this period (all they want to do is eat and sleep!), there's a LOT going on inside.
+Although you won't see much external activity in a puppy during this period (all they want to do is eat and sleep), there's a LOT going on inside.

 In fact this is a very critical stage of puppy development and all that sleeping is actually playing an important role as puppies do most of their growing during that time.

-His needs: Obviously right now your puppy is with his momma and siblings, so the breeder has full responsibility for him.
+Obviously right now your puppy is with his momma and siblings, so the breeder has full responsibility for him.

-If you have puppies who have been abandoned or rejected by their momma, or are orphans, they will need you to take care of them.
 My Caring For New Born Puppies page has all the tips, advice and information you need to do this properly.

-It's a good time for him/her to begin to introduce new things for the puppies to experience and help to stimulate their senses.... such as different textures for them to feel (ie wear different clothing for them to be held against, different surfaces to toddle about on, brush their fur gently and so on).
+It's a good time for him/her to begin to introduce new things for the puppies to experience and help to stimulate their senses.... such as different textures for them to feel (ie. wear different clothing for them to be held against, different surfaces to toddle about on, brush their fur gently and so on).

 Different sounds can be introduced such as the radio, tv, washing machine etc.